ZoeyF75/TinyApp/README.md

 ```
 - If a user types in a non url ––like just a random string of text–– in the create new url input, this results in an error.
 Given the time, regular expression could be used to fix this; however, I have not learned how to use regular expression to verify Hypertext Transfer Protocol's.

-- If the user is logged in they can still type /login or /register in the url and it will take them to that page.
-However, once logged in all front end links to the login and registration page are hidden so a user would have to go out of their way to type that into the url.
-Even if they do login or register when they are already logged in, it doesnt crash the program.
+- If a user is not logged in and they make a get request to /urls, the app still takes them to the urls page; however, an info alert to login or register is displayed at the top of the page.

+- If a user is not logged in and they make a get request to /urls/:id, the app still takes them to the short Urls page; however, the edit button is disabled from the front end and the backend doesn't allow edits either.
+Furthermore, from the front end, a danger alert is displayed at the top of the page.